leothawne/TheDoctorReborn/README.md

 If you are looking for releases, please visit the [project page](https://dev.bukkit.org/projects/the-doctor-reborn).
 If you are looking for snapshots, please visit the [repository](https://github.com/leothawne/TheDoctorReborn/tree/master/snapshots).

+## Need support?
+This plugin is on it's initial versions.
+It will be very normal to find bugs.
+Always check the console of your server to know if there is something wrong with the plugin.
+For support or feedback, please contact me: [leothawne@gmail.com](mailto:leothawne@gmail.com)

 ## Notes:
 ```markdown
 Work in progress